 Under Ontario’s ESA, you qualify if:

-- You are employed in Ontario (full-time, part-time, permanent, or contract).
+- You are employed in Ontario, whether full-time, part-time, permanent, or contract.

-- You provide two weeks’ written notice before leave begins.
+- You provide at least two weeks’ written notice before your leave begins, unless circumstances prevent it.

 EI Eligibility